hrb90/slabb/README.md

 # Slabb

 [Slabb][slabb] is a full-stack live chat web application inspired by Slack.
-It was built with a Ruby on Rails backend utilizing a PostgreSQL database, and React/Redux on the frontend.
+On the backend, I used Ruby on Rails with a PostgreSQL database; the frontend was built with React.js and Redux.

 ## Features